 Introduction

 Illinois stakeholders have expressed an interest in better understanding the non-energy impacts (NEI) of Ameren Illinois’ 2018-2021 portfolios.
-NEIs are the impacts that energy efficiency programs produce in addition to energy savings and demand reduction.
+NEIs are the impacts, both positive and negative, that energy efficiency programs produce in addition to energy savings and demand reduction.
 The energy efficiency industry recognizes three types of NEIs:

 Utility: Outcomes for the utility sponsoring the energy efficiency program.
-Benefits commonly focus on reduced (avoiding) utility administrative costs due to customers’ program participation (e.g., reduced arrearages, improved services).
+Positive impacts commonly focus on reduced (avoided) utility administrative costs due to customers’ program participation (e.g., reduced arrearages, improved services).

-Participant: Ancillary outcomes that participants experience due to making program upgrades at their home or business, with benefits commonly focusing on but not limited to outcomes like increased occupant health, safety, and comfort, or reduced operations and maintenance costs at the participating facility that are specific to the efficient upgrade.
+Participant: Ancillary outcomes that participants experience due to making program upgrades at their home or business.
+Positive impacts include increased occupant health, safety, and comfort, reduced operations and maintenance costs, and others.
+Negative impacts include increased operations and maintenance costs, negative perceptions about aesthetics, noise, or other features of the upgrade, and others.

 Societal: Changes in the general population’s welfare due to the economic, environmental, health and safety, and distribution system outcomes that spill over from program upgrades.
 These types of NEIs can be captured at a portfolio-wide level, given their societal scale.
-Job creation and emissions reductions are examples of societal benefits.
+Net job creation (which captures both positive and negative changes in spending across an economy) and changes in emissions are examples of societal impacts.

 Throughout the 2018-2021 evaluation cycle, the Opinion Dynamics team will conduct research around NEIs associated with AIC’s programs.
-While the IL-TRM currently accounts for some NEIs (water savings, carbon emissions, and some operation and maintenance costs), often there are additional impacts of the efficiency work that are more difficult to quantify.
+The IL-TRM currently accounts for some NEIs (water savings and some operation and maintenance costs).
+In addition, the Future Energy Jobs Act (FEJA) instructs Illinois utilities to include greenhouse gas (GHG) emissions reductions in their cost-effectiveness calculations.
+This NEI Scope focuses on the additional non-energy impacts of the utility’s energy efficiency programs that are more difficult to quantify.
 We plan to first explore NEIs associated with the Income Qualified, Public Housing, and Multifamily initiatives as we recognize that these initiatives provide services to customers who may benefit from these programs to a degree not currently captured in recent evaluations.
 We will support quantitative assessments by developing a short set of NEI screening questions to be applied as part of Income Qualified and Multifamily participant surveys fielded in early years of this cycle.
 In addition, we will explore the degree to which NEIs may exist for all of AIC’s other initiatives through literature review and program analysis.
-Based on those findings, we will develop plans for additional research to support the quantification of NEIs.
+Based on those findings, we will develop plans for additional research to support the quantification of NEIs in 2019-2021.

-This work plan outlines the tasks Opinion Dynamics will complete to establish an inaugural NEI assessment framework for the AIC 2018-20200 portfolio and produce estimates of targeted NEIs in 2018.
-Notably, we plan to:
+This work plan outlines the tasks Opinion Dynamics will complete to establish an inaugural NEI assessment framework for the AIC 2018-2021 portfolio.
+Notably, in 2018 we plan to:

-Coordinate with NEI efforts already underway in Illinois to support a statewide approach.
+Develop a statewide approach to NEI assessment through statewide coordination.
 We will develop the framework in coordination with the NEI evaluations underway for the other Illinois utilities.
 We will also support development of an Illinois-wide methodology, balancing a need for consistency across utilities with the need to accommodate unique evaluation needs of different jurisdictions (e.g., demographics, weather, housing stock, fuel mix) and program portfolios.
 We have already begun conversations with other Illinois evaluators and plan to continue them throughout the cycle.
 We also plan to discuss NEIs with the SAG to ensure a consistent understanding outside of program evaluation teams on how NEIs will be researched.